BenchmarkingWasm/BenchmarkingWebAssembly/README.md

 - Python 2.7
 - Google Chrome, stable version 79
 - Firefox, stable version 71
-- Microsoft Edge version 79
+- Microsoft Edge, stable version 79

 Setup and Use Instructions
 --

 Download the whole repository, then follow instructions below to compile and run the experiment.
-Note that if you want to repeat the experiment in the paper, skip step 1.
+Note that if you want to repeat the experiment in the paper, you can skip step 1.

 [Check compilation scripts.](https://github.com/BenchmarkingWasm/BenchmarkingWebAssembly/tree/master/compilation_scripts)